The #1 Habit That Transforms Sleep and Energy

-I came across something recently from Brian Johnson, a prolific health influencer and biohacker who’s spent millions testing and refining science-backed health habits.
+I came across something from Bryan Johnson, a prolific health influencer and biohacker who has spent millions testing and refining science-backed health habits.
 Out of everything he does, he says this is the single most important thing to focus on:

 Lower your heart rate before sleep.

 Your heart rate before bed is one of the best reflections of your overall health.
-It tells you how you’re managing stress, how your food timing affects recovery, and whether your body is ready for deep, restorative sleep.
+It tells you how you are managing stress, how your food timing affects recovery, and whether your body is ready for deep, restorative sleep.

-When your heart rate is elevated before bed, your body is still in “go” mode.
-That means slower sleep onset, lighter sleep, and poorer recovery.
+When your heart rate is elevated before bed, your body is still in “go” mode — slower sleep onset, lighter sleep, and poorer recovery.
 A lower heart rate signals your body has shifted into “rest and digest” mode, which leads to deeper, higher-quality sleep.

 • Finish eating three to four hours before sleep